 The DRG participants will meet weekly on Weds 4-5pm.
 In addition, design sessions with teens will be monthly on Mondays at 4:30-5:30 p.m. at Highline Library in West Seattle (dates to be decided).

-You should apply if you are interested in design pedagogy, psychology, UX design, working with teens, and social robots.
+You should apply if you are interested in virtual reality design, UX design, and working with teens/mental health.

 Specifically, we are looking for students who have a combination of the following skills: